chapter 07

 "My team."

-"I've read everything you have written since you started publishing in Istanbul."
+“I’ve read everything you have written since you started publishing in Istanbul.
+I’ve been dreaming of this day.
+Of the next days.”

 "Charus.
 What are you talking about."

-"You are born for this job, Jesus.
-And the Empire has granted you your own hand picked team, as many as twelve, and you are going to be a prophet."
+“You are born for this job, Jesus.
+And the Empire has granted you your own hand picked team, as many as you need, and you are going to be a prophet.
+The Lord of the new way.”

-"It doesn't matter what I believe.
-What matters is I've never met a man of such clarity and certainty as you and we are going to find a way to bring a lasting peace between the Romans and the Jews."
+“It doesn’t matter what we believe.
+Or that we don’t believe.
+What matters is that I’ve never met a man of such clarity and certainty as you and we are going to find a way to bring your message to the masses.
+We are going to affect a new mind set.
+Mold a new paradigm.
+We are going to build a bridge between the Romans and the Jews.
+And the Empire is sold on the idea because it will mean less soldiers.”

 "Gentiles and Jews."

 I watched Charus leave again.
-Everyone in the library was looking at me.
+Everyone in the library watched him leave.
+When he blew out like a summer rainstorm, everyone was looking at me.

 "Heaven is at hand."

 I sat back down and read through Karl Karmuscus.
-He was the first that had spent little time in the study of religious and philosophical thought.
+His application was the first that had little to do with the study of religious or philosophical thought.
+He was what one would classify as a materialist.
+Only the physical was what mattered to his studies.
 He gave evidence of ship routes from South Inunik to Egypt.
-With this evidence, and many math equations I didn't care to understand, he showed that not only was the Earth not the center of the heavens.
+With this evidence, and many math equations I didn’t care to understand, he showed that not only was the Earth not the center of the heavens.
 It went around the sun as did Venus, Mars, Mercury, Jupiter.

 "I've one more."